 No effing way.

-Even if I was stronger there is one thing I could never change — my skin.
-My glow in the dark, hyper-allergenic, avoid prolonged exposure, discontinue use if irritation persists—skin.
+Even if I was stronger there is one thing I could never change, no matter how many pushups I did — my skin.
+My glow in the dark, hyper-allergenic, avoid prolonged exposure to, discontinue use if irritation persists — skin.
 It would take more fish than I could ever catch just to pay for all the sunblock I would need to be out there.

 It is relentless!